-Natalie Roser Stuns In Lacy Lingerie In BTS Pics
+Natalie Roser Stuns In Lacy Lingerie In Behind-The-Scenes Pics

-Natalie Roser tantalized her Instagram fans today with a new photo series of behind-the-scenes peeks of her photoshoot with Guess.
+Natalie Roser tantalized her Instagram fans today with a new photo series of behind-the-scenes peeks of her photo shoot with Guess.
 She rocked a lacy lingerie set for the sizzling snaps and struck a couple of flirty poses.

-In the first photo, the model stood facing the camera at a diagonal and popped her left hip.
+In the first photo, the model stood facing the camera at an angle and popped her left hip.
 She left her hands by her sides and gave a sultry look with her lips parted.

 Natalie’s bra was light blue with floral print and scalloped lace edging along her cleavage.
 The straps were also eye-catching and featured triple straps in the front.
 Her matching bottoms were made entirely of a lacy fabric and had the same scalloped edging along the bottom.